 Even though the overall setup of the maximum level of income insurance, ensures that it does not follow wages one-to one, a more recent regulation was made in the tax-reform of 2012 to suppress the regulation of the maximum level of income insurance.
 We already introduced this regulation in the introduction, explaining how this regulation further reduced the compensation rate starting from 2016, by subtracting up till 0.75% points from the state regulation percentage each year.
 As mentioned, this paper’s main goal will be to evaluate the decision to carry through this regulation from the tax reform of 2012.

 Despite the two main effects described above both contributing to a decrease in the compensation rate over time, other political decisions have been made towards the income insurance program over the last couple of decades.
 In 2010 the income Insurance reform was adopted, decreasing the period in which an unemployed could receive income insurance from 4 years till 2 years, as well as increasing the requirements for receiving income insurance (IS-Commission, 2015a).
 Later, to make the cutoff date less strict, updates to the period in which a person could receive insurance were redone making it a smoother transition from the 4-year period to instead 2 years.
 A more recent initiative is made in 2022 making two important adjustments to the IS-program.
-First, increasing the amount one can get in the first 3 months for people with a strong working history.
+First, increasing the amount one can get in the first 3 months of unemployment for people with a strong working history.
 Second, lowering the amount one can get going directly from education to unemployment (DØRS, 2022).
 Even though these political decisions are important for the IS-program, the effects of these reforms will not be included in the analysis.
 Neither will they have any effect on the results found in this paper, as we use a set-up isolating the effects of suppressing the state regulation starting in 2016.

 Something about the tax reform 2012.

 The discussion towards the Danish income insurance program peaked leading up to the Danish election in 2015.
 The large debate led to a commission set down by the Danish Ministry of employment (IS-commission).
 The goal for this commission, was to analyze changes to the income insurance program in Denmark, which in 2015 led to the Danish income insurance model (IS-model).
-The dynamics of this model were built using some of the micro effects presented in the previous section, estimating the change in the exit-rate and approach-rate as a result of changes in the level of income insurance.
+The dynamics of this model were built using microeconomic effects which will be presented in a later section, estimating the change in the exit-rate and approach-rate as a result of changes in the level of income insurance.
 The results of this model favored the lower level of income insurance when looking at the government net lending and unemployment.
 This led to a response from worker unions and unemployment insurance companies in Denmark arguing that the estimates of the micro effects were not correctly estimated.
 But most importantly they argued that important macroeconomic effects were missing within the model.
 In the following subsection we take a closer look at the dynamics of the IS-model, as well as the critics faced by this model.

 The Danish Income Insurance model